jouellnyc/esp32-picbooth/README.md

 # esp32-picbooth

 ## What is this?
-Take a selfie and  upload it to your esp32 OLED screen.
+Take a selfie on your mobile phone and upload it to your esp32 OLED screen.

-Maybe your cat?
+Or maybe your sleeping cat?

 <img src="cat.jpg"  width="200"/>